What is shadow IT and how to control it?

 - An employee using an online tool from their previous job, instead of the software their current employer uses.

 In each example, it’s obvious that these systems will be outside of the control of the IT department.
-This is a concern because it increases the business’ attack surface and adds many fun and exciting ways in which corporate data could leak.
+This is a concern because it increases the business’ attack surface and adds many fun and exciting ways in which your sensitive data could leak.

 Shadow IT plays on the idea of “if you can’t see it, you can’t control it”.
 As a result, it creates a lot of invisible risks and security gaps which the IT team is unable to address.